sosuisen/gitddb-site/docs/guide/about.md

 # About

-GitDocumentDB is an offline-first DocumentDB using Git
+GitDocumentDB is an offline-first DocumentDB that synchronizes with Git.

 Use GitDocumentDB to ...